asigalov61/SuperPiano/README.md

 Recommended use: Batch/Monster Perfomance generation based on a Histogram primer key.
 See instructions at the Generation Section in Colab where I provide examples.

-### 3) Super Piano 3
+### 3) Super Piano 3 [DOES NOT PLAY WELL DUE TO PROBLEMS WITH MIDI PROCESSOR and with some other stuff]

 SOTA Perfomance Colab/Model.
-This Piano is great for generating awesome perfomances from scratch and without any need to do anything.

 This Piano also pretty much a very close copy (or rather a reproduction) of the Google Piano Trainsformer Paper/Model/Colab.
 Definitely check it out so that you can compare the output and reproducability with my implementation.

 Custom MIDI options also present but since it is a Performance model, it is not really designed to be controled or influenced.

+### 3) Super Chamber Piano

+Multi-instrumental LSTM Colab.
+This Piano is capable of playing either Piano or Violin.
+Other instruments can be added through the code if you like.

+Works great and it is my only multi-instrumental Piano so far.

 ## Some stats: